TorchlightSoftware/particle/README.md

 ## Designing Your Data Model

-By combining field limiting from the manifest, and the record limiting ability of the payload and delta functions, you can achieve precise control over what data a client has access to.
+By combining field limiting from the manifest, and the record limiting ability of the payload and delta functions, you can achieve precise control over what data a Collector has access to.

 For instance, if a particular Data Source represents the 'current user', you can pull their userID from the Identity argument and query for only the record that matches.
 Another Data Source might be coming from the same database collection, but retrieve ALL the users' records with a more restrictive Manifest.